fiomolv/addressbook-level2/doc/DeveloperGuide.md

 3. If the script reports that there is no difference between `actual.txt` and `expected.txt`, the test has passed.

+### User stories
+1. As a user, I want to set priority of contact information in the address book so that the people with the highest priority will be shown at the top.

 ### JUnit tests

 * In Eclipse, right-click on the `test/java` folder and choose `Run as` > `JUnit Test`